My Reading Course

 If you're wanting to teach someone to read - I can help you succeed.
 Teaching someone to read will take you a lot less time and effort than you think.
 You can teach someone the information they need in 25 hours by spending just a few minutes a day.

 Once students have learnt the information in the Reading Course, they just have to apply what they've learnt so they can become fluent, confident, independent readers.
 If students have had a lot of trouble learning to read, becoming a fluent and independent reader can take up to another 25 hours.
-And, of course, you can listen to your child read the Readers while you prepare a meal or do another household task.
+And, of course, you can listen to your child read the Readers while you prepare a meal or do other household tasks.

 Why does my course succeed, when schools spend years teaching reading, and over 40% of children fail to learn to read well?
 The difference is that my course makes sense.
 It's designed to help students understand how written English works.

-When you teach someone to read, you're only teaching them how each sign (made up of one or more letters) represents a sound they say.
-Since we only say just over 40 sounds in English, once students learn about 40 signs (letters) they can read hundreds of words.
+When you teach someone to read my way, you're only teaching them how each sign (made up of one or more letters) represents a sound they say.
+Since we say just over 40 sounds in English, once students learn about 40 signs (letters) they can read hundreds of words.

 With my course, once students have learnt 2 letters, they read their first 2 words.
 Then they learn one more letter and can read another 4 words.
 Learn another letter and they can read another 4 words.
 Then they learn the fifth letter, and things really take off - because this time they can read another 14 words, for a total of 24 words!

-If you look at the Reading Course Sample, you will see how quickly and easily students increase the number of words they can read.
+If you look at the Reading Course Sample (in the sidebar), you will see how quickly and easily students increase the number of words they can read.